 Our City Centre Campus is in the heart of Birmingham, comprising our stunning Royal Birmingham Conservatoire, specialist facilities for arts, media and design students, workshops and laboratories for computing, engineering and the built environment, and dedicated real-world experiential and simulation facilities, such as a trading room and law court for business, law and social sciences.
-The campus sits adjacent to the emerging HS2 development, placing our university at the centre of the country’s high speed transport network.
+The campus sits adjacent to the emerging HS2 development in Birmingham, connecting our University through increased transport links.

 Our City South Campus in Edgbaston is the home of our Faculty of Health, Education and Life Sciences, which has recently benefited from new and upgraded teaching facilities, including digital health equipment, following a major combined government and University investment of over £5 million.

 The city’s Alexander Stadium, one of the main event spaces for the Birmingham Commonwealth Games in 2022, is the spectacular new home for Birmingham City University’s sport courses.
 The eyes of the world were on the Stadium and city last summer, with Birmingham City University staff and students playing pivotal roles in the major international sporting event - including designing the official medals for winning athletes.

 Birmingham itself, with its five universities and 85,000 students, is the ‘youngest city in Europe’ with under-25s accounting for nearly 40% of the population, resulting in a city full of energy and enthusiasm and is a great place to live and work.

 With almost 60% of our students from black, Asian or minority ethnic backgrounds, which reflects the city itself, we are proud of how we represent and positively impact Birmingham and the West Midlands.